singhalyogesh/truecaller-sdk-v0.7/README.md

         @Override
         public void onSuccessProfileShared(@NonNull final TrueProfile trueProfile) {

-		// This method is invoked when either the truecaller app is installed on the device and the user gives his
+		// This method is invoked when the truecaller app is installed on the device and the user gives his
-		// consent to share his truecaller profile OR when the user has already been verified before on the same
+		// consent to share his truecaller profile
-		// device using the same number and hence does not need OTP to verify himself again.

-		Log.d( TAG, "Verified without OTP!
-(Truecaller User): " + trueProfile.firstName );
+		Log.d( TAG, "Verified Successfully : " + trueProfile.firstName );
         }

         @Override